 Pooja Sahni

-Pooja Sahni holds a doctorate in contemplative environmental neuroscience from the National Resource Centre for Value Education in Engineering, Indian Institute of Technology Delhi (IITD) India and is a practitioner of surat-shabd-yoga (ultratranscendental meditational technique).
-Her research interest includes behavioral and neuro-cognitive exploration of contemplative ecological educational techniques as innovative pedagogical tools for prosocial development …
+Pooja Sahni holds a doctorate in contemplative environmental neuroscience from the National Resource Centre for Value Education in Engineering at the Indian Institute of Technology Delhi (IITD), India, and is a practitioner of surat-shabd-yoga (ultratranscendental meditational technique).
+She currently leads the Mind Lab at IITD as a Principal Research Scientist.
+Her research interests include curriculum development for positive education, as well …

 Melissa Rosenkranz